jana-alam/sailout-travel-agency/README.md

 - Clean and organized Code.
 Organize components and add comments when needed

 - Add a loading spinner on the home page, if data is loading a spinner will be displayed.

-- Designn Login page
+## Designn Login page

-- Design notfound page
+## Design notfound page

+## Add two extra sections in the home page in addition to the 4 sections mentioned above.

 ## Home page will have a header (simple navbar), banner, offerings (services/items/options/plans: the main items that user will purchase), and footer.- DONE